gsonnenf/ExtendedObservableCollection/README.md

 ## STANDARD COLLECTION CLASSES

 ### ObservableList< TItem >
  The ObservableList implements INotifyCollectionChanged and INotifyPropertyChanged and is a wrapper for a standard List<>.
-It triggers NotifyCollectionChanged and NotifyPropertyChanged events for List operation: Add, AddRanmge, Clear, Insert, Move, Remove, RemoveAt and this[].
+It triggers NotifyCollectionChanged and NotifyPropertyChanged events for List operation: Add, AddRange, Clear, Insert, Move, Remove, RemoveAt and this[].
 It implements all interfaces of List and triggers notify events for interface methods when downcast.

 ### ObservableDictionary< TKey, TValue >
 The ObservableDictionary implements a INotifyDictionaryChanged and is a wrapper for a standard Dictionary<,>.
 It triggers NotifyDictionaryChanged events for the Dictionary operations: Add, Clear, Remove, and this[].
 It implements all interfaces of Dictionary and triggers notify events for interface methods when downcast.